cabforum/servercert/docs/BR.md

 d. basicConstraints (optional)

-    If present, the cA field MUST be set false.
+    The cA field MUST NOT be true.

 e. keyUsage (optional)